Skip to main content

 5. Use once or twice daily

-Pros: Convenient, formulated for eyes, effective Cons: More expensive than baby shampoo
+Pros: Convenient, formulated for eyes, good for travel Cons: More expensive than baby shampoo

 Hypochlorous Acid Sprays